Lissetet/portfolio/src/data/projects.md

     live: 'https://liztrejo.dev/'
     github: 'https://github.com/lissetet/portfolio'
     summary: |-
-      This portfolio website was built using Astro, a static site generator that combines the best parts of building websites with React, Vue, Svelte, and other popular frameworks.
-It is a fast, flexible, and modern tool that enables developers to build websites using their favorite tools and frameworks, while also providing a lean and efficient development process.

-      The website is designed with responsiveness in mind, ensuring a seamless user experience across all screen sizes.
-The deployment is managed through Netlify, which enables automatic site rebuilds upon any changes in the source code, ensuring that the latest content is always live.

-      The tech stack employed for this website includes HTML5, CSS3, and JavaScript for the front-end, with Astro for static site generation.
-Styling is handled via Tailwind CSS, while Astro is used for a lean and fast development build process.
-The development process is facilitated using GitHub, with Visual Studio Code as the primary code editor.
+      This showcase was developed using Astro, which allows the combining of elements of React, Vue, Svelte, and other popular frameworks for a versatile, efficient, and modern build process.
+The responsive design guarantees a smooth user experience across devices.
+The website is managed through Netlify and GitHub, ensuring the most recent content is always accessible.
+The tech stack includes HTML5, CSS3, JavaScript, Astro, and Tailwind CSS.
     technologies:
       - HTML
       - CSS